FRAME. EBONIZED WOOD, METAL. DUTCH SCHOOL, 17TH CENTURY.

 Reference: ZF1353

 Frame.
 Ebonized wood, metal.
-Dutch School, 17th century.
+Dutch school, 17th century.
 It has faults.
-Slightly rectangular frame made of ebonized wood and decorated with a series of smooth moldings of varying widths, decreasing in height toward the interior.
-It's worth highlighting both the depth of the frame and the two metal pieces (with distinctive shapes and a crest on the outside) that serve to hang it on the wall.
-Both in its color and in the aforementioned decoration, the piece follows Dutch models, very popular during the 17th-century Baroque period practically throughout Europe.
-Other schools even made frames modeled after these prototypes.
-Compare, for example, with the frame for Hans Memling's "Portrait of a Gentleman" in the Thyssen-Bornemisza collection (a Flemish piece, made of ebonized wood); or, in the same collection, with the frame for Ruysdael's "Winter Scene with Skaters and Sleds before a City"; or with the frame for Philippe de Marlier and Frans Francken's "Vase of Tulips" in the Bilbao Fine Arts Museum.
+A slightly rectangular frame made of ebonized wood and decorated with a series of smooth moldings of varying widths, decreasing in height towards the inside.
+Of particular note are the depth of the frame and the two metal pieces (with distinctive shapes and an external crest) used for hanging it on the wall.
+Both its color and the aforementioned decoration indicate that the piece follows Dutch models, which were very popular during the 17th-century Baroque period throughout much of Europe, and frames were even produced in other schools based on these prototypes.
+Compare, for example, with the frame of Hans Memling's "Portrait of a Gentleman" in the Thyssen-Bornemisza collection (a Flemish piece, made of ebonized wood); or, in the same collection, with the frame of Ruysdael's "Winter Scene with Skaters and Sleds in Front of a City"; or with the frame of Philippe de Marlier and Frans Francken's "Vase of Tulips" in the Bilbao Fine Arts Museum.

 · Size: 86,5x11x110 cms.
 Int 56x73 cms